YMMV: Whip It

-Big Lipped Alligator Moment: The pool scene.
+- Big Lipped Alligator Moment: The pool scene.
 It breaks the flow of the movie, accomplishes little narratively, is very fantastical in a cinematographic sense while the rest of the movie is fairly realistic, and basically exists to fill screen time.

-Crowning Moment of Heartwarming: At the very end, when Bliss' mom reads her daughter's Bluebonnet Ball speech.
+- Crowning Moment of Heartwarming: At the very end, when Bliss' mom reads her daughter's Bluebonnet Ball speech.
 It turns out that Bliss names her mom as the person she admires the most.

-Les Yay: Eva Destruction and Rosa Sparks.
-Also, a little between Maggie and Bliss.
+- Eva Destruction and Rosa Sparks.

 - If you listen to Eva and Rosa's conversation, they flirt with "there's some stuff I'm pretty sure I could teach you".
 How does the final encounter between Bliss and Iron Maven go?
-Maven (someone who has been relatively antagonistic towards Bliss the whole film) compliments one of Bliss' moves and Bliss responds that she'll teach her sometime.
-If teaching someone something is this movie's gay code, that would definitely shed an interesting light on many interactions between Bliss and Maven, especially when the food-fight scene ends with the two of them rolling around on the floor, Maven laughing as she's pinning Bliss (Foe Yay anybody?).
-Mileage may vary, but I really feel that this film is intended more for the gay audience than most people realize.
-Which is great.
+Maven, who has been relatively antagonistic towards Bliss the whole film, compliments one of Bliss' moves and Bliss responds that she'll teach her sometime.
+If the subtext of the line is consistent, that would definitely shed an interesting light on many interactions between Bliss and Maven, especially when the food-fight scene ends with the two of them rolling around on the floor and Maven laughing as she's pinning Bliss down.
+It may be that this film is intended more for the gay audience than most people realize.

-Romantic Plot Tumor: Bliss' romance with Oliver has very little bearing on the rest of the plot—it gives her a reason to ditch Pash, and a reason to reconcile with her mom, and that's about it.
+- Romantic Plot Tumor: Bliss' romance with Oliver has very little bearing on the rest of the plot—it gives her a reason to ditch Pash, and a reason to reconcile with her mom, and that's about it.
 Though it does provide a neat deconstruction of the Satellite Love Interest.